-The Audiocubics R-cube is a remote volume control.
-It adds stereo remote control functionality to your vintage electronics.
-Hooray, now you can pull out your vintage receiver or integrated amplifier and enjoy it again.
+The Audiocubics R-cube is a simple device.
+It adds remote volume control to non-remote controllable receivers and integrated amplifiers.
+Now you can pull out that vintage integrated and enjoy it again.
 Once you dust off that old gear, there are two ways to integrate the R-cube into your system; one thru the pre-out/main in’s on your receiver/integrated amplifier.
 The second is thru the tape monitor loop of your receiver/integrated amplifier.
 I used the R-cube in a traditional preamplifier and amplifier configuration.
 The R-cube acted as a preamplifier and a First Watt M-2 as the amplifier.

 My system consists of all digital sources and the R-cube performed as advertised.
 The cube was transparent, easy to place and had an cool easy to read volume control.
 It uses a single LED that transitions from blue to red in 192 steps from lowest to highest.
 This made it easy to know the volume level at anytime and the LED wasn’t overly bright.
 Speaking of volume control, the small remote control of the R-cube is especially elegant and comes in aluminum and select exotic hardwoods and machine-turned aluminum buttons."The Audiocubics R-cube is a versatile piece of kit…"